Let Go of That Feeling of Brokenness—Because You’re Worthy of Happiness

 It shouldn’t feel impossible for you.
-You can get equipped with the skills you need to be self-compassionate—that means you’ll know how to recognize your worth and behave in ways that demonstrate this worthiness to others and reinforce your own sense of self-worth.
+You can get equipped with the skills you need to be self-compassionate—that means you’ll know how to recognize your worth and live in a way that demonstrates this worthiness to others and reinforces your own sense of self-worth.

 Self-compassion includes behavior like: